googlefonts/gftools/README.md

     git submodule update --init --recursive

+Running gftools-qa also requires Harfbuzz, Cairo, FreeType and pkg-config.
+These can be installed on OS X using homebrew:

+`brew install cairo freetype harfbuzz pkg-config`

 ### Google Fonts API Key

 In order to use the scripts **gftools qa** and **gftools family-html-snippet**, you will need to generate a Google Fonts api key, https://developers.google.com/fonts/.
 You will then need to create a new file located on your system at `~/.gf-api-key`, which contains the following: